tjohnston-softdev/coding-challenge-20201023/submission/multiple-choice.md

 ---

+### Recursive Assignment

-### What will the following JavaScript code output?
+What will the following JavaScript code output?

 ```javascript
 var a = b = 5;